Our Wholesale Melee Prices Represent Outstanding Value For Money

-Maximize your profits by choosing recycled melee diamonds from our deep, always in-stock wholesale inventory.
+Maximize your profits by choosing recycled melee diamonds from our deep, always-in-stock wholesale inventory.
 Our wholesale melee diamonds are competitively priced with overnight delivery and are perfect for any jewelry production, custom job, or repair need.
-To ensure the quality and consistency of our goods, we recut our recycled diamonds to restore manufactured quality to excellent makes.
+To ensure the quality and consistency of our goods, we recut our recycled diamonds to restore manufactured quality to very good or excellent makes.
 We stand by our product and to ensure for our customers that we’re 100% natural diamonds, we check everything using the De Beer’s Synth Detect several times before redistributing both to our customers and during returns.
 Take the first step towards increasing your margins and building a more sustainable business by browsing our inventory of recycled melee diamonds today.
 Our recycled diamonds are as good-as-new and are imperceptible from newly mined diamonds making them a great choice in terms of their environmental credentials and also their value for money.

 What Are Melee Diamonds?

 Natural loose melee diamonds are tiny diamonds (usually 0.2 carats or less) that serve as an accent to a larger center diamond, giving the piece more appeal and detail.
 Melee comes in various shapes or cuts, such as round, princess cut, or oval.

 Melee diamonds are often used as accents to highlight the larger diamond center stones in a piece of jewelry.
 They can be set along the band of a diamond ring, scattered throughout a necklace, or used to create a halo effect around a larger diamond.

 Melee diamonds can be used in a pave/halo setting, where they are set close together with minimal metal visible between them.
 This creates a seamless and glittering surface that is popular in high-end jewelry.